- Colorur scheme

 - Give detailed consultation regarding trade finance operations to customers and authorized bodies.

-Issuing and servicing of letters of credit is regulated by the Uniform Customs and Practice for Documentary Credits, 2006 revision (ICC publication # 600) or by the Uniform Customs and Practice for Documentary Credits, 1993 revision (ICC publication # 500).
+Issuing and servicing of letters of credit is regulated by the Uniform Customs and Practice for Documentary Credits, 2006 revision (ICC publication # 600)

 The followings are necessary forms of documents to open import Letters of credit:

 - Application on opening Letter of Credit filled up by a customer (form #1) ;